Software Development Team Structure

 Mobile engineers

-If you want your app to be as user-friendly and popular as possible, you should make it available as a mobile application downloadable from the app stores.
+If you want your app to be as user-friendly as possible, you should make it available as a mobile application downloadable from the app stores.
 Swift and Java/Kotlin specialists can help you build native mobile apps for iOS and Android.
 As an alternative to native development, you may consider a cross-platform approach.
 Cross-platform development may be more efficient in terms of cost and code reusability.
 For example, React developers can build your app’s front end and also make it available as a mobile app using the React Native framework.

 Test engineer or QA engineer (TE or QA)